dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ## Dynamically set the culture from the `Accept-Language` header

 The [`Accept-Language` header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Accept-Language) is set by the browser and controlled by the user's language preferences in browser settings.
 In browser settings, a user sets one or more preferred languages in order of preference.
 The order of preference is used by the browser to set quality values (`q`, 0-1) for each language in the header.
-The following example specifies United States English, English, and Peruvian Spanish with a preference for United States English or English:
+The following example specifies United States English, English, and Chilean Spanish with a preference for United States English or English:

-**Accept-Language**: en-US,en;q=0.9,es-PE;q=0.8
+**Accept-Language**: en-US,en;q=0.9,es-CL;q=0.8

 The app's culture is set by matching the first requested language that matches a supported culture of the app.